jorainer/SpectraTutorials/README.md

 - To get the source code: clone [this github repository](https://github.com/jorainer/SpectraTutorials), e.g. with `git clone https://github.com/jorainer/SpectraTutorials`.
-- Optionally, to run also the code to import the MS2 spectra from HMDB the *All Spectra Files (XML)* archive from the [hmdb downloads page](https://hmdb.ca/downloads) has to be downloaded.
-The contents of the *hmdb_all_spectra.zip* archive should then be unzipped into the folder *data/hmdb_all_spectra*.

 Alternatively, a SQLite database containing all required data from MassBank is available